Fair CCA for Fair Representation Learning: An ADNI Study: Experiments

 The consistently high ROC-AUC scores across different modalities indicate that FR-CCA is reliable and capable of generalizing well, making it a valuable tool in the clinical setting.
 This method's ability to provide robust performance metrics highlights its potential for integration into diagnostic workflows, ultimately contributing to improved patient outcomes in Alzheimer’s disease management.

 Briefly, the balanced performance of FR-CCA across traditional metrics and fairness metrics suggests it is well-suited for integration into clinical workflows.
 The numerical values (mean$\pm$std) of the three fairness metrics and accuracy are presented in Table~\ref{tab:num} (last two rows) and Figure~\ref{fig:classification} (last two rows, last column), respectively.
-A trade-off discussion between accuracy and fairness can be found in Appendix~\ref{sec:trade-off}.
+A trade-off discussion between accuracy and fairness can be found in the Supplementary Material.